True Crime in the Great Outdoors

 He sometimes slept in this baseball field dugout in Winooski after arguing with his mother.
 Finally, neighbors said, Dale Wildes got her son a tent and sent him into the world.

 Jordan moved between Vermont and Cape Cod, selling drugs, according to friends.
 He would get fixated on escape routes from wherever he was or on the idea that people were talking about him.
-He got angry quickly, and he was obviously troubled.
-But until the winter of 2011, just before his 22nd birthday, his friends figured that was just JJ.
+He got angry quickly, and he was troubled.
+But until the winter of 2011, just before his 22nd birthday, his friends figured it was just JJ.

 One morning in January, police in Shelburne, Vt., found him lying on the floor of a Days Inn that he had refused to check out of.
 He had piled his belongings on a table and was talking to himself.